 5.1.4.3.3.2 XML component

-The element that shall allow the client claiming for an identity shall be the dss2:ClaimedIdentity element specified in clause 4.3.9.2 of [1].
+The element that shall allow the client claiming for an identity shall be the dss2:ClaimedIdentity element specified in clause 4.3.9.2 of DSS-X core v2.0 [1].

 NOTE: The dss2:ClaimedIdentity element builds on saml2:NameID element and it incorporates all the XML descendant elements and attributes for matching the semantic requirements in 5.1.4.3.3.